Mmaryammslh/math-ops-api/README.md

   - `operation`: The performed operation (multiplication).
   - `result`: The result of the multiplication.
 - **Errors:**
-  - `400: Bad Request`, For too large nubmers bigger than 100000.
+  - `400: Bad Request`, For too large numbers bigger than 100000.

 ### Division